-This birthday cake recipe was Martha’s father’s favorite, and he enjoyed it every year.
+Martha’s father, Edward Kostyra, loved this birthday cake that Martha made for him every year.
 It’s a tender yellow cake with four layers filled with homemade orange curd.
 The cake is finished with a luscious three-ingredient chocolate ganache frosting, which Martha says was a frosting her mother often made.
 You can get a head start on this recipe by making the orange curd up to a week and a half ahead and refrigerating it.
-We’re telling you that because you shouldn’t sleep on making this cake; the pairing of chocolate and orange is a classic and hard to beat as this delectable treat proves.
+We’re telling you that because you shouldn’t sleep on making this cake; the pairing of chocolate and orange is a classic and hard to beat, as this delectable treat proves.

 Directions